mrlacey/dotnet-maui-workshop-xaml/Part 1 - Fundamentals/README.md

 ![Screenshot of the 'Reorder grid panel children' option](../Art/reorder-grid-panel-children.png)

-After setting this option and applying the formatting change, the `ActivityIndicator` will new be placed above the `Button`s in the file.
+After setting this option and applying the formatting change, the `ActivityIndicator` will be above the `Button`s in the file.

 > **Important**
 > If more than one person is working with a code base it's important that everyone is using the same settings.
 XAML Style supports this through the use of an [external configuration file](https://github.com/Xavalon/XamlStyler/wiki/External-Configurations).
 An example file using the settings defined above is included in the root of this repository.